Here are some rules and driving tips that you should know before you start your road trip in France:

 Carrying a warning triangle recommended as the use of hazard warning lights or a warning triangle is compulsory in an accident/breakdown situation.
 A warning triangle is compulsory for vehicles registered in Portugal.

-If you are hiring a car at Faro airport and will be taking your Sanef Tolling VIA-T tag it’s extremely important you check your hire car does not have a toll tag in it already.
-If it does, remove it and give it back to the hire car company before you leave the airport.
-Having two VIA-T tags (anywhere) in the car at the same time will cause issues and can result in double changing.
+Firstly please read the previous "Hiring a Car in Portugal?
+Important Information" section above.
+Then if you are hiring a car at Faro airport and using your Sanef Tolling VIA-T tag it’s extremely important you check your hire car does not have a toll tag in it already.
+If it does, remove it and give it back to the hire car company before you leave the airport or ensure that it is in the foil bag / box provided.
+Having two tags (anywhere) in the car at the same time will cause issues and can result in double changing.

 We have had reports that some unscrupulous hire car companies are misleading customers by telling them they must take the hire car company toll tag as it’s required to get out of the carpark!
-This is absolutely not true (despite what they will try tell you), decline their tag (and it’s exorbitant costs) and fit your Sanef Tolling VIA-T tag which works on all toll roads in Portugal and Spain.
+This is absolutely not true despite what they tell you.

 Summary: the tolls are the same cost that you would pay at the barrier.
 This new service simply allows you to use the automated lanes saving you time and reducing the hassle of manually paying tolls in euros.